industry-bigdata/industry-bigdata.github.io/index.md

 ## Material

-Materials for this lecture will be published here.
+Materials for this lecture will be published here:

 * [Lecture Material](http://fara.cs.uni-potsdam.de/~luckow/fall-2014/)